- Forthcoming: expected Spring/Summer 2021. You can pre-order this title in our webshop. Once the book is published, we will dispatch your order.

-- Economics explained for designers, without jargon
+- Economic beginnings/concepts explained in an accessible way for designers, without jargon

 - Features examples of design practices that challenge capitalism